tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

 The above example uses the claim-type version of the userPrincipalName (UPN) attribute value, obtained from Entra ID, to search through the Active Directory for a matching userPrincipalName attribute value.
 Once a match is found, the givenName, sn, and displayName attributes are returned.
 You can expand the list of returned attributes per your needs.

-You can also used the [ldap:AttributeAddUsersGroups](https://simplesamlphp.org/docs/contrib_modules/ldap/ldap.html) authproc filter to retrieve a user's groups.
+You can also use the [ldap:AttributeAddUsersGroups](https://simplesamlphp.org/docs/contrib_modules/ldap/ldap.html) authproc filter to retrieve a user's groups.
 This might be useful if you need group information to generate [eduPersonScopedAffiliation]({{< ref "generating-edupersonaffiliation.md" >}}).

 ```php
 'authproc' => [